esmini/esmini/Hello-World_coding-example/README.md

 ```
 Don't worry about the stationary red car on the road, you'll just drive through it.

+Try experimenting with the driver settings, e.g. increase lookahead distance from 0.75 to 1.75.

 **Challenge**: Attach a front looking sensor to detect it and have the driver to brake to avoid collision...